digrouz/docker-ddclient/README.md

 This variable is not mandatory and specifies if the container has to launch software update at startup or not.
 Valid values are `0` and `1`.
 It has default value `0`.

+### `TZ`

+This variable is not mandatory and specifies the timezone to be configured within the container.
+It has default value `Europe/Brussels`.

 ### `DOCKRELAY`

 This variable is not mandatory and specifies the smtp relay that will be used to send email.
 Do not specify any if mail notifications are not required.